steven-varga/h5cpp/examples/attributes/README.md

-# Attributes — Metadata on Groups and Datasets
+@page example_guide_attributes Attributes — Metadata on Groups and Datasets

 HDF5 attributes are small metadata values attached to groups, datasets, or named datatypes.
 They live in the object header, not as standalone datasets — no chunking, no compression, no partial I/O, no streaming.
 Each attribute is read and written in a single shot.